 StatPearls [Internet].

-The nervous system is divided into the central nervous system (CNS) and the peripheral nervous system.
-The CNS includes the brain and spinal cord, while the peripheral nervous system consists of everything else.
-The CNS's responsibilities include receiving, processing, and responding to sensory information (see Image.
-Peripheral and Central Nervous Systems).
+The nervous system is divided into the central nervous system (CNS) and the peripheral nervous system (PNS).
+The CNS comprises the brain and spinal cord, whereas the PNS consists of all neural structures outside the CNS.
+The CNS receives, integrates, and responds to sensory information and generates motor output to coordinate behavior and maintain homeostasis (see Image.
+Major Divisions of the Nervous System).

-The spinal cord is a vital aspect of the CNS found within the vertebral column.
-Its purpose is to send motor commands from the brain to the peripheral body and relay sensory information from the sensory organs to the brain.
-Bone, meninges, and cerebrospinal fluids provide spinal cord protection.
+The spinal cord, a vital component of the CNS, resides within the vertebral column.
+Primary functions of the spinal cord include transmitting motor commands from the brain to the peripheral body and relaying sensory information from peripheral receptors to the brain.
+The vertebrae, meninges, and CSF provide protection.

 Structure and Function